University of Indonesia: History

 After Indonesia gained independence, the Indonesian Institute for Higher Education (BPTRI) was established on 19 August 1945 in Jakarta.
 BPTRI had two faculties (then called colleges), namely the College of Medicine and the College of Law/Letters.
 The chairman of BPTRI was Prof dr Sarwono Prawirohardjo.
 The College of Medicine was officially opened on 1 October 1945.
 The institute produced its first 90 graduate students as medical doctors in the same year.
 When the Dutch colonial army occupied Jakarta in late 1945, the BPTRI moved to Klaten, Surakarta, Yogyakarta, Surabaya and Malang.
-In 21 June 1946, the Netherlands Indies Civil Administration (NICA) established the Nood Universiteit or Emergency University at Jakarta.
+On 21 June 1946, the Netherlands Indies Civil Administration (NICA) established the Nood Universiteit or Emergency University at Jakarta.
 In 1947, the name was changed to Universiteit van Indonesië (UvI) or Universitas Indonesia.
 Following the Indonesian National Revolution, the government established a state university in Jakarta in February 1950.
 The name was Universiteit Indonesia, comprising the BPTRI units and the former UvI, which was later changed into Universiteit Indonesia (UI).

 Universiteit Indonesia officially started its activities on 2 February 1950 with its first president (now renamed to rector) Ir.
 R.M.
 Pandji Soerachman Tjokroadisoerio.
 The office of the President of Universiteit Indonesia was initially based in Jakarta, precisely in the Faculty of Medicine building on Jl.
 Salemba Raya no. 6, then moved to one of the former madat factory buildings on Jl.
 Salemba Raya no. 4, Jakarta.
 2 February 1950 was later made the birthday of Universitas Indonesia.
 Initially, UI was a multi-campus university, with faculties in Jakarta (Medicine, Law, and Letters), Bogor (Agronomy and Veterinary Medicine), Bandung (Engineering, Mathematics and Natural Sciences), Surabaya (Medicine and Dentistry), and Makassar (Economics and Law).
 The Surabaya campus became the University of Airlangga in 1954.
 In the following year, the Makassar campus became the University of Hasanuddin.

 In 1955, Law No. 10 on the change of the words universiteit, universitet, and universitit was passed, so since then, Universiteit Indonesia was officially renamed Universitas Indonesia.

 In 1959, the Bandung campus became the Bandung Institute of Technology.
 The School for Physical Education, which was also in Bandung, became part of Padjadjaran University in 1960.
 In 1964, the Bogor campus became the Bogor Agricultural Institute and the Faculty of Teaching and Education in Jakarta became the Institute of Teaching and Education (now the State University of Jakarta).
 By 1965, UI consisted of three campuses, all in Jakarta: Salemba (Medicine, Dentistry, Economics, Engineering, Science and the Graduate School), Rawamangun (Letters, Law, Social Science and Psychology) and Pegangsaan (Public Health and parts of Medicine).
 In 1987, several faculties from the Salemba and Rawamangun campuses moved to a newly built campus in the outskirts of Jakarta.
 The campus in southern Jakarta is known as the Depok campus (it is in the city of Depok).

 In the year 2007–2008, Universitas Indonesia underwent substantial reform.
 Revenue was significantly increased from 800 billion to 1.6 trillion rupiah.
 The number of research publications has increased.
 This is also the case with the university's endowment fund.